bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-21-newsletter.md

   [splicing][topic splicing] and [BOLT12 offers][topic offers]."
 The
   features are experimental for now.
-The release also "makes plugins more powerful, introduces mitigations against various types of DoS, and improves performance in many areas of the codebase."
+The release also "makes plugins more powerful, introduces mitigations against various types of DoS, and improves performance in many areas of the codebase." {% assign timestamp="41:24" %}

 ## Notable code and documentation changes